TRKako/executeCPP/README.md

 ---------------------------------------------
 ---------------------------------------------

-# How is this better than just compile c++ the normal way?
+# How is this better than just compile C++ the normal way?
 Well, this is more for people that don't like using the compile button everytime, or if you are using Vscode and you don't want to set up everything there just to compile "hello world", this is just an alternative

 <br>